 Fine-tuning the water temperature can be more challenging with disc taps, than other types of taps.
 However, disc taps are renowned for their benefits.
 Typically, they are more durable, reliable, high quality, require more minor repairs and are designed to last a lifetime.

 The cartridge tap has similar features to the fixtures listed above.
 However, the difference lies in its inner workings, the internal cartridge, a plastic piece located within the handle valve.
 When the handle is operated left and right, it controls the temperature, and when used up and down, it regulates the pressure of the water flow.

 At CDL Plumbing and Drainage, we know how challenging it can be to find the right tapware fixtures for your space.

-With over 15 years of experience servicing satisfied customers across Newcastle, the Central Coast, Lake Macquarie and Port Stephens, we’re the plumbers locals turn to for their plumbing, kitchen, and bathroom renovations.
+With over 15 years of experience servicing satisfied customers across Newcastle and Lake Macquarie.
+We’re the plumbers locals turn to for their plumbing, kitchen, and bathroom renovations.
 We provide expert advice and can guide you through choosing a tap style to suit your home, one that refreshes your space and functions exceptionally with your plumbing fixtures.

 Our expert plumbers are fluent in the different types of taps and are dedicated to providing economical, personable and professional services.
 Give us a call on 0477 76 2937 today for more information on types of taps, tap installations, tap fittings and more.